-- Read and understand the Material Safety Data Sheets (MSDS) provided by the chemical manufacturer before you store, handle, or work with any chemicals or hazardous materials. - Minimize contact with chemicals.
-Wear appropriate personal protective equipment when handling chemicals (for example, safety goggles, gloves, or protective clothing).
-For additional safety guidelines, consult the MSDS. - Minimize the inhalation of chemicals.
+- Read and understand the Safety Data Sheets (SDSs) provided by the chemical manufacturer before you store, handle, or work with any chemicals or hazardous materials.
+To obtain SDSs, see the "Documentation and Support" section in this document. - Minimize contact with chemicals.
+Wear appropriate personal protective equipment when handling chemicals (for example, safety glasses, gloves, or protective clothing). - Minimize the inhalation of chemicals.
 Do not leave chemical containers open.
-Use only with adequate ventilation (for example, fume hood).
-For additional safety guidelines, consult the MSDS. - Check regularly for chemical leaks or spills.
-If a leak or spill occurs, follow the manufacturer's cleanup procedures as recommended on the MSDS. - Comply with all local, state/provincial, or national laws and regulations related to chemical storage, handling, and disposal.
+Use only with adequate ventilation (for example, fume hood). - Check regularly for chemical leaks or spills.
+If a leak or spill occurs, follow the manufacturer's cleanup procedures as recommended in the SDS. - Handle chemical wastes in a fume hood.